 If you’re spending some time in and around Dunedin, jump in the car and travel north, west or south and you will find some great food.

-You could start in Waitati and work your way north to Oamaru and be wowed by the stunning coastline and the wide array of places to drop in for a bite.
+You could start in Waitati and work your way north to Oamaru and be wowed by the coastline and the wide array of places to drop in for a bite.

 What a treat, a day trip south-west from Dunedin to quaint former gold mining town Lawrence, topped off with delicious chocolates.
 Step into another time on Lawrence’s main street, take your time to read the plaque on the monument to its famous founders and then wander around and peruse its antique shops.